 Moose Brook State Park

 Moose Brook State Park, located in the White Mountains Region just north of the Presidential Range, Moose Brook State Park is in an area of unparalleled scenery and offers a variety of outdoor activities.
 The park is ideally located for fishing in the Peabody and Moose Rivers.
 Moose Brook flows through the park and after passing through a shallow warming pool, feeds the swimming area with cool, clear mountain water.
 The many trails in the park are great for exploring on foot or mountain bike.
 The variety of the 59 campground sites at Moose Brook State Park makes it a great destination.
-The campground opens for walk-in camping beginning on May 1st.
 Click here for Moose Brook State Park campground reservations.

 Please Note: Dates and times are weather dependent and subject to change without notice.
 For up to date hours, please call the park directly.
 This park is always open for recreation unless otherwise posted.
 During off hours and the off-season the park is typically not staffed, comfort stations are not available and gates may be closed.

 Children (6-11): $2

 |Unstaffed until 2021

 ||Sat-Thurs: 8am - 6pm

 Moose Brook Campground Map | Moose Brook Campground Information/Policies